 • Patients with stage IV / metastatic colorectal cancer should have HER2 biomarker testing.

-• HER2 is a gene involved in control of cell growth and survival.
+• HER2 is a gene that helps control cell growth and survival.

-• HER2 negative means that a tumor has the normal amount of HER2 gene and/or protein.
+• HER2 negative means that a tumor has the normal amount of HER2 gene and protein.

-• HER2 positive means that a tumor has extra HER2 gene and/or protein expression.
+• HER2 positive means that a tumor has extra HER2 gene or protein expression.

 What is the HER2 biomarker?

-HER2 is important in several different solid tumors, including breast carcinoma and gastrointestinal cancers.
-HER2 amplification and/or overexpression occurs in 15-20% of breast cancers, 20% of stomach cancers (gastric cancers), and 3-5% of all colorectal cancers (CRC).
+HER2 is important in several different types of cancer.
+You may have heard of it in connection to breast cancer, but that isn’t the only HER involved cancer.
+HER2 abnormalities are found in 20% of stomach cancers and 3-5% of all colorectal cancers (CRC).
 The percentage is higher in colorectal cancer without KRAS, NRAS, or BRAF mutations, meaning colorectal tumors with KRAS wild-type (non-mutant), NRAS wild-type, and BRAF wild-type are more likely to have HER2 abnormalities.
+HER2 abnormalities are more likely in left-sided colorectal cancers.

-HER2 is both a prognostic and a predictive biomarker.
-It gives information about the likely course of disease (prognosis) and predicts whether a tumor will respond to anti-EGFR and anti-HER2 therapies.
+HER2 is a prognostic biomarker, meaning it gives information about the likely course of disease (prognosis).
+It is also a predictive biomarker that predicts whether a tumor will respond to specific targeted treatments like EGFR inhibitors or HER2 inhibitors.

 How is the HER2 biomarker tested?

-HER2 status is primarily tested in a tumor cell biopsy sample.
-HER2 testing is usually performed on a sample of primary tumor.
-HER2 status results from testing a sample of tumor metastasis can be different from primary tumor results in some cases.
+HER2 status is usually tested in a tumor sample, either from a biopsy or from tumor removed during surgery.
+HER2 testing is mostly performed on samples of the primary tumor in the colon or rectum.
+HER2 status results from testing a sample of tumor that has spread (metastasized) to a lymph node or other organ can be different from primary tumor results in some cases.

 HER2 status can be tested with several laboratory methods, including immunohistochemistry (IHC), fluorescence in situ hybridization (FISH), and next-generation sequencing (NGS).

-HER2 status may also be tested in a blood sample by examining circulating tumor DNA (ctDNA) for HER2 gene amplification.
-This is called a liquid biopsy.
-HER2 can be tested individually, or as part of a multiple gene panel using next-generation sequencing (NGS).
+HER2 status may also be tested in a blood sample by looking at circulating tumor DNA (ctDNA) for HER2 gene abnormalities.
+This is also called a liquid biopsy. called a liquid biopsy.

 What do my HER2 test results mean?